FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Further details of the captive portal architecture can be found in
 {{RFC8952}}.
-The captive portal can advertise support for the "eap.arpa" domain via an 802.11u NAI realm.
+The captive portal can advertise support for the eap.arpa. domain via an 802.11u NAI realm.

 ## EAP-NOOB